-- The product is a messaging interface only if the main purpose is to exchange messages between back office applications and SWIFT. - The product is integrated with another if the product offers other functionality such as connectivity to other external networks or the product is also a business application that creates and processes messages. - The communication interface used by the product. - The Relationship Management Application (RMA) used by the product. - The security administration interface used by the product.
+- The product is integrated with another if the product offers other functionality such as connectivity to other external networks or the product is also a business application that creates and processes messages. - The communication interface used by the product. - The Relationship Management Application (RMA) used by the product. - The security administration interface used by the product.
 For example, the management of security endpoints and its roles by security officers can be done by the product itself and/or by using SWIFTNet Online Operations Manager or another product.